abhinav9801/abhinav9801/README.md

-- 👋 Hi, I’m @abhinav9801
+- 👋 Hi, I’ Abhinav Kumar
 - 👀 I’m interested in travelling
 - 🌱 I’m currently learning Machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML projects
-- 📫 How to reach me .
+- 📫 Mail me : abhinavrahul9801@gmail.com

 <!---
 abhinav9801/abhinav9801 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.